A look at how some of Trump's picks to lead health agencies could help carry out Kennedy's overhaul

 Kennedy has suggested he'll clear our “entire” FDA departments and also recently threatened to fire FDA employees for “aggressive suppression” of a host of unsubstantiated products and therapies, including stem cells, raw milk, psychedelics and discredited COVID-era treatments like ivermectin and hydroxychloroquine.

-Makary's contrarian views during the COVID-19 pandemic including the need for masking and giving young kids COVID vaccine boosters.
+Makary's contrarian views during the COVID-19 pandemic included questioning the need for masking and giving young kids COVID-19 vaccine boosters.

 But anything Makary and Kennedy might want to do when it comes to unwinding FDA regulations or revoking long-standing vaccine and drug approvals would be challenging.
 The agency has lengthy requirements for removing medicines from the market, which are based on federal laws passed by Congress.